badman-returns/Employe-Login-System-MYSQL-/README.md

 # Employe Login System
 This application consists of Login Systems for Employees and Admins.
-Employees can only register with their creditials and login to view their creditials.
+Employees can only register with their credentials and login to view their credentials.
 Admins can view all employee list and can sort with parameters and paginate.

 [API Documetation]